NathanDavies2323/NathanDAvies2323.github.io/_posts/2017-01-22-My-First-Blog.md

 ---

 10/01/01<br/>
-In this lesson we made our Github site up and running and started coding.
+In this lesson we started coding and created our website.

 <table>
   <tr>